mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/object-activities/deleting-objects.md

 Clicking a **Delete** button or triggering a delete activity will initiate delete events.
 In addition, when an object is removed through the configured delete behavior, it will execute all before and after events.

-In detail, this is what happens during deletions:
+In detail, the following graph shows what happens during deletions:

+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/object-activities/deleting-objects/during-deletes.png" >}}

+{{% alert color="info" %}}
+The **Committing** state of the **IMendixObject** is deprecated since Mendix Studio Pro 7.16.
+{{% /alert %}}

 * Events:
     * All before and after events are executed, and if any before-delete event returns false, an exception can be thrown
     * If an exception occurs during an event, all the applied changes are reverted with the default error handling behavior
-    * Changes made prior to the rollback will be kept
+    * Changes made prior to the rollback are kept
 * Database:
     * If an object has the **Instantiated** state, there will be no database communication required
     * For any other status, a delete query is executed in the database
 * Result:
-    * The object will be removed from memory and (if applicable) from the database
+    * The object is be removed from memory and (if applicable) from the database
     * All delete behavior for the associations is validated, and any associated objects are removed as well

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/object-activities/deleting-objects/18582171.png" >}}

 ### 6.2 Activity Used in a Nanoflow in an Offline-First App